top of page

 Current Status

-We are planning an opening celebration April 21, 2024, the day before Earth Day.
+We celebrated the opening of the aquifer with a celebration on April 21, 2024, the day before Earth Day.

 History of the Project